blairscriven/Groundwater-Buffer-Raster/README.md

 ## Suggestions

 This plugin is new and will be updated to include better features and improve performance.
-Feel free to send a comment or a suggestion to my e-mail (scrivenblair@gmail.com)
+Feel free to send a comment or a suggestion to my e-mail (blair.scriven@ucalgary.ca)